Hiroaki-Matsuoka6395/monimoni/README.md

-# MoneyMoni - Two-Person Household Budgeting App
+# monimoni - Two-Person Household Budgeting App

 A comprehensive full-stack budgeting application designed for couples to manage their finances with 50/50 split capabilities, receipt management, and CSV import/export.